HOW AN AIRPLANE FLIES?

 How do airplane wings lift the airplane?

-Air is a fluid medium (just like water), and it has molecules and weight (remember the experiment of weighing an empty balloon and a balloon filled with air).
-But, the density of air is 1/800 that of water.
-Air is constantly moving around the objects open to it and air can push the objects or make the objects lift in the air including an airplane.
+Air is a fluid medium like water, with molecules and weight.
+Remember the experiment of weighing an empty balloon and a balloon filled with air!!
+However, the density of air is 1/800 that of water.
+Also, the air constantly moves around the objects open to it and can push or lift them.
+The objects the air can push or lift include an airplane.

-Objects lighter than air are buoyant in the air (they float), but heavier objects like an airplane need an upward force to keep afloat.
+Objects lighter than air are buoyant and can float.
+But heavier objects like an airplane need an upward force to keep afloat.
 This upward force is called the lift.
-The lift force for an airplane is mostly developed by its wings.
+The lift force for an aircraft is mostly developed by its wings.
 Let us discuss how an airplane gets lifted into the sky and keeps flying in the air.

 Many people do not accept this theory and offer the following explanation.

 When the airplane is in the air, the cross-section of the wings affects the air moving around the wing.
-As the air meets the metallic surface of the wing, a thin layer of it sticks to the surface of the wing and this thin layer drags the surrounding air with it.
-Now the air is divided into two pathways (above and below the wing) keeping with the contour of the wing.
+As the air meets the metallic surface of the wing, a thin layer of it sticks to the wing surface, and this thin layer drags the surrounding air with it.
+Now the air is divided into two pathways (above and below the wing) keeping with the wing contour.

-The air moving above the wing moves around the nose of the wing and experiences a centripetal force or centripetal acceleration (this is the same force that throws you out of your seat when your bus makes a sharp and fast turn).
-Due to this incidence, the air that moves above the wing moves at a higher velocity than the air that moves below it.
+The air above the wing moves around the nose of the wing and experiences a centripetal force or centripetal acceleration.
+This is the same force that throws you out of your seat when your bus makes a sharp and fast turn.
+Due to this incidence, the air above the wing moves at a higher velocity than the air below

-The three axes of flight for an airplane are the lateral axis, longitudinal axis, and vertical axis.
-The pitch implies the rotation of the airplane around the lateral or side-to-side axis, the roll implies the rotation of the airplane around the longitudinal axis and the yaw implies the rotation of the airplane around the vertical axis.
+The three axes of an airplane’s flight are lateral, longitudinal, and vertical.
+The pitch implies the rotation around the lateral or side-to-side axis, the roll is the rotation around the longitudinal axis, and the yaw is the rotation around the vertical axis.

 What are pitch, roll, and yaw?